Decripto-org/crypto-scam-blacklist/README.md

 1. Green button "New issue"
 2. Insert Title and description of the scam
 3. Green button "Submit new issue"
+4. Select a label in the right side

 ## Disclaimer